Cambodia facts & history

 what time you are coming back home; close doors gently,

-straight down and not crossed (crossing you legs shows
+down and not crossed (crossing you legs shows that

-that you are an impolite person); and always let other
+you are an impolite person); and always let

 The civil war severely damaged the transportation system,